Penrose Magazine

 Dec 15th 2025 - Jan 14th 2026

-Stage 1: Submissions
+Stage 1: Submissions (NOW CLOSED)

 During this stage, applicants will submit their first drafts and editors will review them providing extensive feedback.
 Editors will also provide optional tasks which applicants can complete for bonus points.
 Applicants will then recieve an initial score.
 Any first drafts submitted outside of this time period will not be reviewed.